 Used coffee grounds are a great addition to your recycling compost and can also be used as a deodorizer.

-By this day I’ve tested quite a lot of ways to take advantage of them and I will point out the best ones in this article.
+To this day I’ve tested quite a lot of ways to take advantage of spent grounds and I will point out the best ones in this article.